foundry-rs/starknet-foundry/docs/src/reference/cast/README.md

 Calldata arguments may be either hex or decimal felts.

 ### `--block-id, -b <BLOCK_ID>`
+Optional.

 Block identifier on which call should be performed.
 Possible values: pending, latest, block hash (0x prefixed string) and block number (u64).
+`pending` is used as a default value.